How often to change brake fluid

 Why Does the Brake Fluid Need to Be Changed?

-Brake fluid is noncompressible and essential for transferring force from the brake pedal to the brakes, but it is also hygroscopic, meaning it absorbs moisture from the air.
-This moisture can lower the fluid’s boiling point, leading to vaporization under heavy braking and potentially causing brake failure.
+Brake fluid is incompressible and necessary for transmitting the pressure from the brake pedal to the brake, however it is also having a hygroscopic nature, suggesting that it could absorb the moisture from the atmosphere.
+This moisture can deplete the fluid’s boiling point to vaporize under strong braking conditions and possibly result in brake failure.

 Conclusion